 All the paths of my formal education and experience have led to one place: teaching writing.
 My undergraduate work for a BA in Writing ranged from poetry to technical writing.
 My terminal Creative Writing degree is an MFA in Fiction, with Bill Kittredge as my mentor, and my MS degree in Environmental Studies (EVST) emphasized nonfiction Environmental Writing.
-I've taught writing to graduate and undergraduate students in EVST and English at UM, to low-residency MFA candidates at Spalding University, and to children, high schoolers, university freshmen, and citizen writers in several communities.
+I've taught writing to graduate and undergraduate students in EVST and English at UM, to low-residency MFA candidates at Spalding University in Louisville, and to children, high schoolers, university freshmen, and citizen writers in several communities.
 Beyond student age, interest, or the genre at hand, the basics remain: I try to learn as much as I teach; writing is a craft best learned in the doing; inspiration, encouragement, and hard work are the sun, water, and soil of the experience.
 The shape of the best writing classes I lead is a circle; the quality of the conversation I aspire to is Buddhist Right Speech: being kind, truthful, and helpful--all equally and at once.
 No easy task, but well worth the attempt.

 All the roads of my informal education and experience likewise converge: sauntering to the natural rhythms of one of those different drummers.
 As a 19-year-old college dropout and a 37-year-old returning sophomore, I was a non-traditional student, and as a professor who only started teaching full time after 50, I trust I'm a non-traditional teacher.
 As a young man I practiced a manual, itinerant trade--brick work--and what I loved about it was its elemental simplicity: take sand, water, clay, steel, and add the human hand.
 I also lived for 5 years without electricity in the Missouri Ozarks, pumping water on a bicycle, gardening and composting a quarter acre, walking and sitting in the oak-hickory forest.
 A Missoula resident for over 25 years now, I wake up each day grateful for the living place around us here and wide awake to the diverse challenges ahead for all of us who care for the beyond-human world.

 Field Of Study: